 California’s policy makers should make reasonable and immediate adjustments to the state’s electricity and gas rate structure in order to further encourage energy conservation and return the utilities’ to financial health.

-California policy makers should exempt from any rate adjustments organizations providing vital services and consumers who can least afford the increase.
+California policy makers should exempt from any rate adjustments consumers who can least afford the increase and vital organizations that ensure the public’s safety and health.